- Buddha of the Pizza Parlor

 - that orange sound

-Container gripping mechanism at the Port of Seattle - Look to the West
+- Look to the West

-My home Tiki bar. - Falls Creek Falls (Rainier)
+My home Tiki bar. - Puget's Gold II

 A small roadside waterfall near the southeast entrance of Mount Rainier National Park. - Cloud Saint Helens

-West Point Lighthouse, Seattle - Going Nowhere Solo
+West Point Lighthouse, Seattle - Sunrise Road

 - Sunrise Road